aditmehta0/Post-mortem-desktop/README.md

 ### 📦 As .exe (Windows Only)
 A prebuilt `.exe` is in the `dist/` folder (if available).
 Double-click `main.exe` to launch the app.
+*Free Signature was created free from certmgr.msc and may cause an alert on launch (run anyway or create your own dist)

 ---